FirewoodsBoy/SpinWave/README.md

 # SpinWave Library (Refactored)

-A modern, object-oriented C++ library for calculating spin-wave excitations, self-energy corrections, and dynamic structure factors in quantum magnetic systems.
+A object-oriented library for calculating spin-wave excitations, self-energy corrections, and dynamic structure factors in quantum magnetic systems.
 This is a complete refactoring of the original codebase with improved safety, modularity, and maintainability.

 ## Key Features